HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

   * ``public Try<ApplicationState> onApplyChanges(SidechainStateReader stateReader, byte[] version, List<Box<Proposition>> newBoxes, List<byte[]> boxIdsToRemove)`` -- any specific action after block applying in State could be defined here.

-  * ``public Try<ApplicationState> onRollback(byte[] version)`` -- any specific action after rollback of State (for example, in case of fork/invalid block) could be defined here.
+  * ``public Try<ApplicationState> onRollback(byte[] version)`` -- any specific action after a rollback of the state (for example, in case of fork/invalid block) could be defined here.

 Application Wallet
 ##################

-The Wallet by default keeps user secret info and related balances.
-The actual data is updated when a new block is applied to the chain or when some blocks are reverted.
+The wallet keeps user secret info and related balances b default.
+The data is updated when a new block is applied to the chain or when blocks are reverted.
 Developers can specify custom secret types that will be processed by the wallet.
 The developer may extend the logic using `ApplicationWallet <https://github.com/ZencashOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/wallet/ApplicationWallet.java>`_
 ::
   interface ApplicationWallet {
     void onAddSecret(Secret secret);